SAFE AI Project

 AI has the ability to accelerate safe innovation and change humanitarian action for the better.
 Yet, there is a real risk of an underfunded, overstretched humanitarian sector accelerating towards unsafe use of AI to reduce costs with serious unintended consequences for vulnerable populations.

-In response to this rapidly evolving landscape, CDAC Network has partnered with The Alan Turing Institute and Humanitarian AI Advisory to launch the SAFE AI project: Standards and Assurance Framework for Ethical Artificial Intelligence.
-This timely initiative, funded by the UK Foreign, Commonwealth & Development Office (FCDO), will develop a foundational framework for enabling responsible AI in humanitarian action.
+In response to this rapidly evolving landscape, CDAC Network, The Alan Turing Institute and Humanitarian AI Advisory have partnered to launch the SAFE AI project: Standards and Assurance Framework for Ethical Artificial Intelligence.
+This iniative, funded by the UK Foreign, Commonwealth & Development Office (FCDO), will develop a practical and useable foundational framework for enabling responsible AI in humanitarian action.

-This initiative will create the first practical and useable SAFE AI framework for the humanitarian sector, and tackle four key areas to make AI work responsibly in humanitarian settings.
-We're creating practical AI governance guidelines, developing AI Assurance tools to check if AI systems are fair and trustworthy, ensuring affected communities can participate and have a real say in how AI is used, and engaging with humanitarian organisations to build solutions that address their actual needs.
-Our goal?
-To help the sector use AI effectively while keeping people safe.
+We're creating practical AI compliance and regulation guidelines, developing AI technological assurance tools to check if AI systems are fair and trustworthy, ensuring affected communities can participate and have a real say in how AI is used, and engaging with humanitarian organisations to build solutions that address their actual needs.

-Join us!
-The SAFE AI project wants your ideas - if you want to be involved, have a project or research we should know about, feedback or tips, please contact info@cdacnetwork.org or via the link below.
-You can submit anonymously via this form.
+We also want to hear your ideas - if you want to be involved, have a project or research we should know about, feedback or tips, please either contact us, or fill in the form via the link below.

 Meet the Team